mintybubblegum/ecoOnWheels/README.md

 - Establish pagination order
 - Implement user management and roles associated with each role
 - Display unavailable past trips
-- Send email confirmation of booked trips
+- Send confirmation email of booked trips
-- Adjust css styles
+- Adjust CSS styles
 - Dropdown of destination images
 - Checkbox in preferences
 - Radio button to add trip to slider